NicolasH2/gseaCondenser/README.md

 - cEve: boolean value, stating if the term has no parents (except itself)
 - cMother: name of the mother set.
 This is only given if the user defines idcol

 Let's plot the data to get an impression of the grouping.
-In ggplot, we use the cMother column for the coloring
+In [ggplot2](https://ggplot2.tidyverse.org/), we use the cMother column for the coloring

 ```r
 library(ggplot2)